The concept of YOUNG ART is brilliantly simple.

 To participate each student donates £2 per entry to Cancer Research UK.

 The entries are collected in January of each year.
 Approximately 800 artworks are hung and every exhibitor receives a certificate.
 In addition the judges award 1st, 2nd and 3rd Prizes in 6 age categories (see Rules for details).
-2018 welcomes the new separate PRINTMAKING category judged by Prof Chris Orr MBE RA as well as DRAWING category judged by Eileen Cooper OBE RA.
+2019 welcomes the separate PRINTMAKING category judged by Prof Chris Orr MBE RA as well as DRAWING category judged by Eileen Cooper OBE RA.

 Every school that participates will be represented at the exhibition, a proportion of the total number of entries submitted will be displayed.